MAGALA-RICHARD/apsimNGpy-documentations/doc/sens.rst

    exp.run()

-to use Sobol use `method =sobol' as follows
+In order to use Sobol use `method =sobol' as follows

 .. code-block:: python